-Asking for what is considered to be partners “gold,” aka POS and inventory reporting, isn’t always easy.
+Asking for what is considered to be partners “gold,” aka, isn’t always easy.

 It’s about 50/50 how partners feel comfortable or not to share their information.

-They may trust the CAM of the company however, they’re probably more resistant to share the information because they are looking at the company as a whole (including the field sales teams who call on end-user customers and work with other partners).
+They may trust the channel account manager of the company.
+However, they’re probably more resistant to share the information.
+That is because they are looking at the company as a whole.
+This includes the field sales teams who call on end-user customers and work with other partners.
 This could potentially put partners at a competitive disadvantage.

-If there has been even one issue in the past with a single field rep, their comfort level will lessen in their openness to share the information dramatically decreases.
+If there has been even one issue in the past with a single field rep, their comfort level will lessen.
+As a result, they will be less inclined to share information.

 It’s important for partners to understand that providing this information can serve their best interests.